cs205-group11/amazon-recommendation-system/index.md

 2. Follow [Guide: Spark Cluster on AWS](https://docs.google.com/document/d/1mBQAHfqlpu2WGeu48MGmNjo-m4r3IZha1HqFGXqcw_k/edit#) to create an EMR cluster.
 When asked to choose instance type, select c5.9xlarge with 9 nodes (1 master node + 8 worker nodes)
   * Note: It is possible that your limit for creating this type of instances is too low (e.g. 0).
 If this is the case, you need to contact the technical support and create a request to increase this limit.

 3. `ssh` into the all nodes (including master and all worker nodes).
 Follow [this instruction](https://software.intel.com/en-us/distribution-for-python/choose-download/linux) to download and install Intel Distribution for Python for **all nodes**.
-This version of Python outperforms the original version of Python in numerical calculations, since they are optimized on Intel processors.
+This version of Python is built upon Intel Math Kernel Library(MKL) and it outperforms the original version of Python in numerical calculations since they are optimized on Intel processors.

 4. Before downloading the dataset, you need to increase the volume of the virtual machine since we have a large dataset.
 To do this we need to: